Courses/Conferences

 Course Material policy: When additional course material is required to teach a course in the form of handouts or books that are written by other authors, the material must be properly cited and books must be purchased for each student attending the course.
 It is the responsibility of the Approved Provider to follow all copyright laws.

-No. Each state can set its own parameters for the continuing education of their licensed professionals.
+No. Each state can set its own parameters for the continuing education of its licensed professionals.
 Each Approved Provider must check with state licensing boards to ensure they are in compliance.

 Certificates of Achievement: A Certificate of Achievement is given for home study and asynchronous distance learning courses for which participants are required to pass a test (written or practical) at the end of a course.

-- Participant transcripts must be made available for all participants upon request.
+• Participant transcripts must be made available for all participants upon request.
 Transcripts are a cumulative record of all courses taken by a specific participant.
-Transcripts should display at lease six (6) years of course information.
+Transcripts should display at least six (6) years of course information.
 For schools, the administration and maintenance of continuing education participant transcripts and other education records are stored separately from the transcripts/educational records of core curriculum students.

 If you have questions, email ce@ncbtmb.org